 These simple yet powerful words just lingered, suspended in mid-air, until I slowly breathed them in.
 His directive was in the context of an earlier conversation he and I were having, and his desire that I stop writing and publishing children's books, and instead produce books to help adults.
 As a person of “and”, I told him that it was not “either-or”, and that I would, in time, get around to writing for grown-ups.
 Not knowing exactly what that would entail , or even look like, I said "I'll work on love, Dad."

-My first books for grown-ups were actually journals, so they don't count as “books” (lol), but truth is I wasn't sure what the heck I really wanted to say.
+My first books for grown-ups were actually journals, so they don't count as “books”, but truth is I wasn't sure what the heck I really wanted to say.
 It would take another 4+ years and the passing of my daughter Serena for me to begin to gain some clarity and to find my voice as a writer and publisher...and that of course, is an ongoing unfolding and exquisite dance.

 I still consider myself a community health educator, however, I'm now working in the service of a greater “science” and the evidence that is all around us.
 In this last year of deep reflection and study, I've been introduced to the work of numerous thought leaders; Joanna Macy, Daniel Wahl, Frijot Capra, Father Greg Boyle, Joe Brewer, and Charles Eisenstein in particular, whose soulful and collective works have reignited my passion and commitment to community health education and to help usher an inclusive path towards human flourishing.

 To me, the way to flourishing is the way of love, which is the way of nature (cooperation) and of the giving and receiving of kindness.
 Inherently, “designing healthy communities” is not possible until there are enough human beings in each community with “open minds and warm hearts”, and who are unafraid to both hold their own language and beliefs and allow opposing views to coexist.
-Literally.
-Minds do not need to be changed first.
-Minds do not need to be controlled or shamed into submission.
-Ever.

 All human beings want freedom from fear and to live joyful and productive lives, but this freedom begins on the inside, not the outside.
 It is heart-work and soul-work.
 That is the only thing that changes minds, but this change begins with you, and with each of us.
 Glad you are here!